lacyjpr/optimization/README.md

 * Change CSS for .mover: Add transform: translateZ(0); will-change: transform; transform translate3d(0,0,0); and backface-visibility: hidden;
 * Use a transform on line 572 instead of window.items[i].style.left = items[i].basicLeft + 100 * phase + 'px';
 * Replace animationReady check with updatePositions in this event listener: window.addEventListener('scroll', updatePositions);
+* Calculate number of pizzas based on window size

 Sources: